wxsd-sales/wx1-ic-lab-2025/07-connectflow-03-ic.md

 > **Note:** Node numbers may be different.

-- For the **Sample Body**, you can use the response body you got with curl, ot use the 'Test' option of the http request node
+- For the **Sample Body**, you can use the response body you got with curl, ot use the http request node _Test_ option.

     Here you have on example that you can copy and paste:
         ```